What is Piano Restoration?

 What goes into restoring a piano?

-A Steinway piano that has been properly restored will offer performance close to that of a new piano.
-Proper restoration is an involved, exacting process that can only be done at the Steinway & Sons factory in New York city.
-It should take about nine-twelve months and it is not an inexpensive undertaking.
+A piano that has been properly restored will offer performance close to that of a new piano.
+Proper restoration is an involved, exacting process.
+It takes about nine-twelve months and it is not an inexpensive undertaking.

 The 2 most crucial parts of a piano restoration are the soundboard and the pinblock.